 Your Health and Safety

 As we plan for a time when we are free to travel again, we have drawn up new protocols to ensure the safety and wellbeing of both our guests and our HH team.
-These new protocols are to reassure guests that the necessary procedures have been put in place to keep them safe on their Hedonistic Hiking tour.
+These new protocols are to reassure guests that the necessary procedures have been put in place to keep them safe, and we have closely followed our local government guidelines.

 Our accommodation partners are selected by us for their high standards, and the hotels we use are generally small and often family-run.
 We are liaising closely with them to ensure they follow government recommended health, safety and cleanliness procedures.
 These include increased daily cleaning, with disinfection of high-contact surfaces such as light switches, door handles and TV remotes.
 On some of our Australian tours the group stays in private lodges and houses where we are responsible for our own cleaning.
 In these circumstances we will regularly clean communal areas and make available cleaning and sanitising products for guests to use if required.